Deformed Hermitian Yang-Mills connections, extended gauge group and scalar curvature: A priori estimates and Theorem

-\end{proof} It is possible to obtain higher order estimates from the bound on the determinant given by Lemma \ref{detEstimate}.
+which immediately give the required bounds on $\tilde{A}$. \end{proof} It is possible to obtain higher order estimates from the bound on the determinant given by Lemma \ref{detEstimate}.
 Following \cite{fengSz} Section 4 the key idea is to write the second equation in \eqref{coupled_dHYM_symplectic} in the form

 where $U^{ij}$ is the cofactor matrix of the Hessian $u_{ij}$, while

 Note that this rewriting is possible because of the identity $[U^{ij}]_i = 0$.
 Then \eqref{linearMA} can be regarded as a non-homogeneous linearised Monge-Amp\`ere equation satisfied by $w$. \begin{lem} Suppose the phase $e^{\ii\hth}$ satisfies